shortytapki/encyclopedia/README.md

 # Wiki

 In this simple web application a user is able to create and edit some pages using **markdown**.
+Developed during the Harvard CS50Web online course.

 ## Stack